Pat-Lafon/Cobb_Artifact/README.md

 Z3 version 4.15.1 - 64 bit
 ```

-For running the data processing scripts, we assume a `python3` installation with
+For running the data processing scripts, we assume a `python3`
-the `tabulate`, `numpy` and `matplotlib` packages.
-We suggest `uv`, `uv venv && uv pip install numpy tabulate matplotlib && source .venv/bin/activate`
+installation with the `tabulate`, `numpy` and `matplotlib`
+packages.
+We suggest `uv`, `uv venv && uv pip install numpy tabulate

-FOR RUNNING THIS FROM GITHUB:
+matplotlib && source .venv/bin/activate`

+#### To install the artifact from GitHub:
 - clone with the `--recursive flag`
 - or use `git submodule update --init --recursive` after cloning